 The NEA Second Framework for Irradiation Experiments (FIDES-II) supports the fuel and material experimental needs of nuclear safety regulators, technical support organisations, research institutions and industry and safeguards experimental knowledge for future generations.
 FIDES-II connects a global network of research facilities to perform high-priority experiments through Joint ExpErimental Programmes (JEEPs).

-Three Joint ExpErimental Programmes (JEEPs) are included in the 2022 – 2024 FIDES-II programme of work, which cover a wide range of research needs:
+Four Joint ExpErimental Programmes (JEEPs) are included in the 2022–2024 FIDES-II programme of work, which cover a wide range of research needs:

 Sustaining multinational nuclear fuel and materials testing capacities for safety, industry and science

 The FIDES-II framework will help regulators, their technical support organisations, research organisations and the industry to consolidate their needs and resources in order to create a dynamic for implementing Joint ExpErimental Programmes (JEEPs) in key nuclear fuel and materials facilities around the world.

 The safe, reliable and efficient operation of nuclear power plants requires nuclear fuel and materials (F&M) technology to evolve and for their performances to be optimised.
 Achieving this requires solid experimental evidence, which can only be obtained from test facilities with the ability to perform neutron irradiation under representative steady state or transient conditions.
 F&M test facilities are essential for:

 However, the number of available test facilities around the world are in significant decline.
 In the past five years, several major research reactors that provided testing services for the nuclear community were shut down after over fifty years of service.
 These included the Halden reactor in Norway, the OSIRIS in France, the JMTR in Japan, the NRU in Canada, among others.